Henry Charles Carey

-Biography

 Early life

 Carey was born in Philadelphia, Pennsylvania on December 15, 1793.

 Carey's father, Mathew, was a leading economist in Philadelphia.

 His father, Mathew Carey (1760–1839), was a native of Ireland and an influential economist, political reformer, editor, and publisher whose patrons included Benjamin Franklin and the Marquis de Lafayette.
 He founded a publishing firm, which soon became among the leading firms in Philadelphia and the young United States.
 Among his many writings was Essays on Political Economy (1822), one of the earliest American treatises favoring Alexander Hamilton's idea of protection and its use in the promotion of American industry.

 Carey began working at his father's firm at only twelve years old.
 (Note: Some sources claim Carey was as young as eight.)
 At the firm, Carey read most of the books selected for publication, substituting for a formal college education.
 In 1812, he traveled to Raleigh, North Carolina as part of his business for the firm.
 He was elevated to partner alongside his father in 1814.

 In 1819, he married Martha "Patty" Leslie, the sister of Charles Robert Leslie and Eliza Leslie.
 They adopted one daughter.

 Publisher

+On January 1, 1822, Carey, with Isaac Lea (1792–1886)], formed a co-partnership, H. C. Carey & I. Lea.
+Isaac Lea, on March 8, 1821, in Philadelphia, married one of H.C.
+Carey's sisters, Frances Anne Carey (1799–1874).
+On April 10, 1927, when Henry's younger brother, Edward Lawrence Carey (1805–1845), became a partner, the firm's name changed to Carey, Lea & Carey.
+The firm went on to become the largest publishing house in the United States.

-In 1821, Carey became the leading partner at Carey & Lea, at the time the largest publishing house in the United States.
-He took little formal interest in economics, tacitly accepting the market doctrines of Jean-Baptiste Say and of his Philadelphia associates, Condy Raguet, Nicholas Biddle, and Charles Pettit McIlvaine who were active believers in free trade doctrine.
+Carey took little formal interest in economics, tacitly accepting the market doctrines of Jean-Baptiste Say and of his Philadelphia associates, Condy Raguet, Nicholas Biddle, and Charles Pettit McIlvaine who were active believers in free trade doctrine.

 In 1824, Carey established the common method of trade sales, a medium of exchange between booksellers, which lasted through his life.